KLCI: History

-KLCI signed on air as WQPM-FM in December 1974, simulcasting sister WQPM, and broadcasting with 3,000 watts from a tower next to Highway 169 in Princeton, its initial city of license.
+The station signed on the air as WQPM-FM on December 1, 1974.
+It was the sister station of WQPM 1300 AM, largely simulcasting its programming.
+WQPM-FM was powered at 3,000 watts, broadcasting from a tower next to Highway 169 in Princeton, its initial city of license.

-The station's nickname, "BOB-FM", came from a former Twin Cities country station, BOB 100, which changed formats in 1997 to an all-rock format with Howard Stern in the Morning.
+The station's nickname, "BOB-FM", came from a former Twin Cities country station, BOB 100, which changed formats in 1997 to an all-rock format with The Howard Stern Show in morning drive time.
 KLCI picked up the nickname and referred to itself as "The New BOB".
 The station was previously known as Q-106 (WQPM-FM), with the same country format.

-In 1992 WQPM-FM changed frequencies from 106.3 to 106.1 and went from 3,000 watts to a 5,000 watt signal off of the then-KXLI Tower (now KPXM Tower).
-The first song played on 106.1 was the 1992 number one hit single There Ain’t Nothing Wrong With The Radio by Aaron Tippin.
-The 5,000 watt signal was upgraded to 9,100 watts when its facilities moved from Big Lake to Albertville.
+In 1992, WQPM-FM changed frequencies from 106.3 to 106.1 and went from 3,000 watts to a 5,000 watt signal off of the then-KXLI Tower (now KPXM Tower).
+The first song played on 106.1 was the 1992 number one hit single "There Ain't Nothin' Wrong with the Radio" by Aaron Tippin.
+The signal was upgraded to 9,100 watts when its facilities moved from Big Lake to Albertville.
 The station's city of license went from Princeton to Elk River in October 2001.

-In 2007, BOB 106 signed the long-time Twin Cities morning duo of Chuck & Jon (Chuck Knapp and Jon Engen) who had been the number-two morning show in the Twin Cities area at KTIS-FM.

 Since 2006, BOB-FM has been flagship station of Minnesota Lynx.
+The Lynx are part of the Women's National Basketball Association.

+In 2007, BOB 106 hired the long-time Twin Cities morning duo of Chuck & Jon (Chuck Knapp and Jon Engen).
+They had been the number-two morning show in the Twin Cities area at KTIS-FM.
+Jim Erickson later became the station's wake-up host.

-BOB-FM programming can be heard on KLCI/106.1; KDDG/105.5 in Albany/St.Cloud, Minnesota; WQPM/1300 in Princeton; WLKX-FM/95.9 in Forest Lake; and KBGY/107.5 in Faribault, Minnesota (covering Southern Minnesota).
+BOB-FM programming can be heard on KLCI/106.1; KDDG/105.5 in Albany-St. Cloud; WQPM/1300 in Princeton; WLKX-FM/95.9 in Forest Lake; and KBGY/107.5 in Faribault, covering Southern Minnesota.

 Programming

-Daily, Monday–Friday
+Monday–Friday

 The BOB Morning Show is hosted by Jim Erickson.
-Erickson is also the host of the All request Lunch Hour.
+He also hosts the All Request Lunch Hour.
 Erickson is a play-by-play announcer for the Minnesota State Hockey Tournament.

-No-Repeat Workday is hosted by Geoff Jones, who also host the BOB Classic Vault on Sundays.
+The No-Repeat Workday is hosted by Geoff Jones, who also hosts the BOB Classic Vault on Sundays.

 Other programming

 MN Military Radio is hosted by Doug Wortham and volunteer host and Vietnam veteran Tom Lyons.
-The show hosts interviews with veterans and family members about their stories.
+The show features interviews with veterans and family members about their stories.

 The Homegrown Show is hosted by Brandon Backstrom.
 The show features local independent music.

 JimBob Sports Jamboree is hosted by Jim Rich and Bob Sansevere with former Minnesota Vikings running back Chuck Foreman and former NFL longsnapper Mike Morris.
 The show focuses on a mix current and past sports discussions with the guest NFL players and the long-time radio and TV personalities.